Hawker Hart: Design and development

 A total of 992 aircraft were built as Harts.
 It became the most widely used light bomber of its time and the design would prove to be a successful one with a number of derivatives, including the Hawker Hind and Hector.
 There were a number of Hart variants, though only slight alterations were made to the design.
 The Hart India was a tropical version, the Hart Special was a tropical Hawker Audax, a Hart variant with desert equipment; a specialised Hart Trainer was also built which dispensed with the gunner's ring.
 Vickers built 114 of the latter model at Weybridge between 1931 and June 1936.

-The production Hart day bomber had a 525 hp (390 kW) Rolls-Royce Kestrel IB 12-cylinder V-type engine; a speed of 184 mph (296 km/h) and a range of 470 mi (757 km).
+The production Hart day bomber had a 525 hp Rolls-Royce Kestrel IB 12-cylinder V-type engine; a speed of 184 mph and a range of 470 mi.
 It was faster than most contemporary fighters, an astonishing achievement considering it was a light bomber.
 It also enjoyed excellent manoeuvrability, making the Hart one of the most effective biplane bombers ever produced for the Royal Air Force.
 In particular, it was faster than the Bristol Bulldog, which had recently entered service as the RAF's front line fighter.
 This disparity in performance led the RAF to gradually replace the Bulldog with the Hawker Fury.

 Demand was such that production was spread out among a wide selection of aircraft companies.
 Of the 962 built in the United Kingdom, Hawker produced 234, Armstrong Whitworth 456, Gloster 46, Vickers 226 and 65 aircraft built under licence by South African Air Force Roberts Heights Depot, Pretoria, in South Africa, and 42 were produced in Sweden under licence by ASJA who built 18, Götaverken who built three and the Central Workshops of the Air Force (CVM) who built 21.
 1004 Harts were produced.